ciortanmadalina/complete_digest_exhaustive_search/README.md

 ```

+### Algorithm complexity evaluation and conclusions

 The complexity of this algorithm is in the generation of the cartesian product, which is exponential O(k^number_of_permutations).

 The complexity of generating the permutations is O(n!)

+Calculation time depends on the input size and grows exponentially as we add lines (k) or cutpoints (increases the number of permutations).
-Calculation time depends on the input size.
-For instance, for k2 example execution time is 0.018501758575439453 s.
+As a concrete example, for k2 example execution time is 0.018501758575439453 s.

 In order to remove overlaps I chose a bitwise implementation with the numpy library
 but it would have been more efficient to store it directly as bits of an int, but this would have introduced the complexity of having